 As a father of 3 children and like any thinking person, what we are collectively doing to the environment scares me.
 Up to 12 million tonnes of plastic enters the oceans each year!
 We get a lot of suggestions from customers asking us if we can swap our packaging to be made of different materials.
 The problem is that glass is not usually practical in the bathroom and requires more energy to make and transport.
 Refillable pouches are not usually recycled as they are laminated with different layers and need to be taken to a soft plastic recycling facility, which rarely happens - but if you’ve kept up to date with our recent work, you’ll know that we have also partnered with TerraCycle (AU only, at the moment).
 What does that mean?
 Well, TerraCycle isn’t your typical recycling plant.
 What they do is work with brands to collect materials (like MooGoo Refill Pouches) and ensure they are genuinely turned into usable items – like park benches and fence posts.
 It’s far more reliable and trustworthy than regular curbside recycling, and so we were more than happy to sponsor a program for MooGoo.

-As for our products that come in bottles, our solution for now is to take plastic offcuts and rejects from manufacturers that would have otherwise gone to landfill, and these are remoulded into our bottles.
+As for our products that come in bottles, our solution for now is to take plastic offcuts and rejects from manufacturers that would have otherwise gone to landfill, and these are then remolded into our bottles.
 Of course, they are all recyclable at end of life.
 Usually recycled plastic goes to making things like furniture or flooring, not new personal care bottles.
 For our tubes, we use virgin plastic for the layer that is in contact with the product, and recycled plastic for the outer layers.
 But let’s not forget what’s in the product and how that breaks down in the environment.
 There are a lot of ingredients we can’t use because they don’t break down quickly in the environment.
 This includes Silicones, SLS, many types of UV filters used in sun protection, Benzoates etc. All consumption has an impact, but we make the best choices we can, with the environment in mind.
 Check out more about our environmental initiatives here.